Loaders

 FileLoader

-This is the default loader used by Latte\Engine
+This is the default loader used by the Latte\Engine

-if no other loader is specified.
+class if no other is specified.
 It loads templates

 You can optionally set a root directory to restrict access: